 Find & Apply For Correctional / Detention Officer Jobs In Georgia

-Correctional / Detention Officer positions in Georgia involve supervising inmates, enforcing rules, and maintaining security within correctional facilities.
-Officers conduct searches, manage conflicts, and report on inmate conduct.
-They require strong communication skills and the ability to handle stressful situations effectively.
-Training is provided to ensure safety and protocol adherence.
+Correctional / Detention Officer jobs in Georgia involve supervising inmates, maintaining order, and ensuring safety within correctional facilities.
+Responsibilities include conducting security checks, enforcing rules, and escorting inmates.
+Candidates must possess strong communication and decision-making skills, as well as the ability to handle stressful situations.
 Below you can find different Correctional / Detention Officer positions in Georgia.

 Latest Jobs